 Over-the-counter anti-fungal medications are commonly used to treat athlete’s foot.
 Topical creams, sprays and foot powders are other popular options.
 For those whose condition is accompanied by a bacterial infection, an oral antibiotic may be necessary.
 Natural and Alternative remedies for athlete’s foot include:

 Olive Leaf Extract : A scientifically proven remedy for fungal infections, olive leaf extract contains phytochemicals that are potent enough to battle bacteria and fungus, offering relief to those with a wide range of illnesses and diseases.

 Tea Tree Oil: A powerful antiseptic, tea tree oil is an effective natural anti-fungal that is used topically to cure acne, athlete’s foot, ringworm and toothaches.
 According to Medline Plus, topical application of tea tree oil is as effective at relieving athlete’s foot symptoms as a variety of common over-the-counter medicines.
 Tea tree oil is good to have handy because it has a host of other uses, such as treating sore throats, ear infections, and lice.
 Additionally, tea tree oil is a useful salve for burns, cuts and insect bites.
 Tea tree oil is a common ingredient in anti-dandruff shampoos.
-I love to mix the Tea Tree Oil with Nature’s Fresh Enzyme Spray and apply it topically – works like a charm!
+I love to mix the Tea Tree Oil with Nature’s Fresh Enzyme Spray or Silver Shield Gel and apply it topically – works like a charm!